March 2, 2022

 MIDDLE CANYON TANK

 On the north side of the saddle, the trail transitioned yet again.
 I could see a ton more trees.
-And off in the distance, I spotted a 20-mile long range of low rolling hills lined up to my north.
+And off in the distance, I spotted a 20-mile-long range of low, rolling hills lined up to my north.
 These were the Canelo Hills where I hoped to spend the night tonight.

 But first I needed water.

 The only reliable water source between me and the Canelo Hills trailhead this afternoon was Middle Canyon Tank.
-But this wasn’t a metal water tank like the name implied.
+But this wasn’t a metal water tank as the name implied.
 Out here, a “tank” is just a fancy name for a pond bulldozed into the ground for the benefit of the nearby grazing cows.

 There were two reasons AZT hikers dislike getting water from these tanks.

-First off, these water sources tend to be really muddy – both on the edges where you might stand to gather you water AND in the water itself.
+First off, these water sources tend to be really muddy – both on the edges where you might stand to gather your water AND in the water itself.
 Cattle tanks are notorious for crummy water that clogs up your water filter with debris.

 The second reason hikers dislike the tanks is because of the cows we’re sharing the water with.
 The cows will stand in the ponds to drink.
 They will urinate and defecate near (or in) the water tanks.
-And honestly, you don’t even want to think about the bacteria and diseases floating water because of these filthy bovines.
+And honestly, you don’t even want to think about the bacteria and diseases floating in water because of these filthy bovines.

 The brownish water in this particular tank was just as unappetizing as you’d expect.
 But at least I’d found a spot at the water’s edge to scoop from that didn’t contain a bunch of floating debris.